 7 DE Admin.
 Code 1144, Control of Stationary Generator Emissions, was reviewed and deemed applicable to the proposed emergency generator.
-With some exception, this regulation applies to new and existing emergency and distributed, stationary generators.
+This regulation applies to new and existing emergency and distributed, stationary generators.
 Going chronologically through the regulation, the following sections were deemed relevant.